-It is overwhelming to try to manage having family over and a newborn especially as a first time mom.
-Most guest will want to hold baby which is great but that doesn’t really help you.
+It is overwhelming to try to manage having family over and a newborn especially as a first-time mom.
+Most guests will want to hold the baby which is great but that doesn’t really help you.

 If you are having family over make sure to tell them when they can come, Family A can come between these hours and help you do these things (thing 1, thing 2).
 Family B can come a day later and help you do these things.

-Be specific with friends and family with when and what they can help you with.
+Be specific with friends and family about when and what they can help you with.

 3 Month Maternity Planner